- Position: Professor in Information Management

 - Website: Medium | The Conversation | LinkedIn | Googlescholar | Researchgate | ORCID

-Before coming to Leeds, I was an Assistant Professor of Information Systems at the University of Manchester (2015-2019), where I received the Social Responsibility Award in Curriculum at the Faculty of Humanities, followed by a Making a Difference Commended award.
-Before that, I was a Visiting Scholar at J.Mack Robinson College of Business, Georgia State University, Atlanta, in 2014.
-Before joining academia, I worked in the automobile, eScience, and software industries in Asia and Australia as a consultant and project manager.
+Before joining academia, I worked for 7 years in the automobile, eScience, and software industries in Asia and Australia as a consultant and project manager.
 I have also engaged with executives and scientists across various industries and advised startups about mobile apps and online services.
-The industry has inspired and significantly enriched my research on collaboration in software development firms and social change.
+The industry has inspired my research on collaboration in development firms and social change.
 In 2006, I wrote a book on System Dynamics in Farsi.
 Published by a premier local management publisher, the book has helped a wide range of professionals and students to apply system thinking and modelling in research and profession.

 - PhD, Information Systems